justinjohn0306/efficient-vits-finetuning/README.md

 ## Goals
  - [ ] Try to implement LoRA Finetuning on VITS by modifying attentions.py as described in the LoRA Paper
- - [ ] Try to implement 8-bit quantisation using bitsandbytes to reduce vram usage
+ - [ ] Try to implement 8-bit training using bitsandbytes to reduce vram usage

 ## Plan
  - [x] Extract discriminator from hifigan